Top of site

 3. Long periods, with heavy spells

-The criterion for a natural disaster occurrence is said to be when the amount of rainfall for one day corresponds to about one-twentieth the average yearly precipitation (Kyoto: 1,581 mm).
+The criterion for a natural disaster occurrence is said to be when the amount of rainfall for one day exceeds about one-twentieth the average yearly precipitation (Kyoto: 1,545.4 mm).

 Heavy Rain from Typhoons